DumbWareio/DumbWhoIs/README.md

 - 🔍 Automatic detection of query type (Domain, IP, or ASN)
 - 🌐 Direct WHOIS domain lookup with support for all TLDs
-- 🌍 IP geolocation and information lookup
+- 🌍 IP geolocation and information lookup with multiple fallback services
 - 🔢 ASN (Autonomous System Number) details
 - 🎨 Clean and modern UI with dark mode support
 - 📱 Responsive design for mobile and desktop
 - 🚫 No authentication required
 - ⚙️ Environment variable configuration
+- 🔄 Automatic fallback between multiple IP lookup services
+- 🌐 IPv6 support for lookups and display
+- 📋 Clear source attribution for all lookups
+- 🔍 DNS resolution for domain IP addresses (both A and AAAA records)

 ## APIs Used